pkoukk/KcptunGUI/README.md

     "sockbuf": 4194304,
     "keepalive": 10
 }
-save it in a text file,name it config.json put config and client_windows_amd64.exe into this program floder run it,have fun
+save it in a text file,name it config.json. put config and client_windows_amd64.exe into this program floder. run it,have fun.